 Indian mothers-in-law are stricter than your maths teacher ever was at school.
 All of us who are unmarried are more scared of the prospective mother-in-law than the marriage itself.
 And from the ‘Saas-Bahu’ serials, all of us have learnt that our mothers-in-law are worse than Hitler and leave no stone unturned to make our life hell.
-Here are a few things we apprehend or might have already experienced if we have an Indian mother-in-law.
+Here are a few things we apprehend or might have already experienced if we have an Indian mother-in-law or MIL.

 1. You cannot wear your favourite Western wear